NukeMail

 • If your first NukeMail domain is rejected, try a different domain, as Kick's blocklist may not cover all available options.

-• Save your Kick username and password separately, as you will not be able to use email-based password recovery after the temp inbox expires.
+• Save your Kick username and password separately, as you won't be able to use email-based password recovery after the temp inbox expires.

 • Kick sends notifications about followed streamers going live.
 If you want to keep receiving these alerts, update to a permanent email after creating the account.